 Login for both staff and students: Username = your network username (same thing you type in to get onto a computer at school); Password = your network password.
 Note that the first time you use Learn360 (as of Oct.
 30, 2017) you will be asked if you already have an account and want to merge accounts.
 Choose "NO" and continue to login.
 The next time you login you will go directly to your account.

 Criterion on Demand No login or password required on any school computer or when using a school network (but not available at home).
 Simply click on the "Log In" button on the top right hand corner and then click on the "click here to log in" link.
 As of spring 2016, these same films can be found in the Learn360 collection.

 Ebooks and audiobooks; includes YA novels, some of the "classics" (like all of Shakespeare's plays), poetry, short stories and nonfiction (science, history, geography topics).

 Listen and read along at the same time, OR choose to just read OR just listen - the choice is yours!
 On a home computer, you can bookmark where you left off.

-National Film Board (NFB) - new website with lots of cool features, such as playlists, to help you discover many excellent films, documentaries, animiated shorts, etc..
-You can create your own account to keep track of the items you are interested in.
+National Film Board (NFB) - new website with lots of cool features, such as playlists, to help you discover many excellent films, documentaries, animated shorts, etc..
+You can create your own free account to keep track of the items you are interested in.